Erandauh/drone-fleet-service/README.md

 Following are the keypoints
  - API Spec first development approach was taken
- - All functionalities are covered with unit tests(Junit 5), TDD is applied to the Service layer
+ - All functionalities are covered with unit tests(Junit 5)
- -
+ - TDD approach is taken to the Service layer
+ - Lombok(https://projectlombok.org/) is used to eliminate boileplate code -Note:Please enable the ide support for lombok

 From Application point of view
  - Audit entries are written to the DB only if drone battery status change occured
  - Assumption : Once loaded a drone, its state is considered LOADED regardless capacity been achived
  - Image storage is in temp dir for now (Ideally has to be s3 or somewhere for storing the images)
  - All validations listed in the requirment doc is been addressed, others are ignored at this stage (please refer the api spec for more details)
+ - Current scheduler runs in 60 second fixed rate frequency, which is configurable via properties file

 Following is the Api Documentation for the application